 Posted on April 8th, 2019 | By Kenzi, WayKen Rapid Manufacturing

-As we know, EDM machining as a popular auxiliary machining process, it’s widely used in aluminum parts machining( here, CNC aluminum) that can achieve complex parts in rapid manufacturing industry.
+As we know, EDM machining is a popular auxiliary machining process, it’s widely used in aluminum parts machining( here, CNC aluminum) that can achieve complex parts in the rapid manufacturing industry.

 EDM Machining Process Explained

 The physical basis for EDM machining is, as you must have guessed, an electrical discharge.
 When two conductive parts are separated by a dielectric liquid and are under high voltage, the current builds up and discharges at a certain moment.
 Because of this discharge, a very small portion of the “plus” part is intensely heated up to the point where it evaporates.
 So, that’s it.
 As you might have guessed, the blank is connected to the positive charge while the electrode is connected to the negative charge.
 Multiply the number of discharges a millionfold and you get EDM manufacturing.
 Sure, there are different materials and liquids, EDM parameters, and nuances but the basic principle is as simple as it goes.

 The Varieties of EDM

 There are usually two most commonly used ways EDM machining is implemented.
 Sinking EDM uses the electrode machined previously to the required geometry.
 It plunges into the blank and makes a cavity or a specific hole.
 The other widespread method is the wire EDM process.
 It uses a metallic wire stretched between two nozzles, which are positioned above and under the blank.
 The wire is then moved along the desired trajectory and cuts out the desired form in the blank.
 Mind, that you’ll need an entry point for this method.